 One cashier even opened up and told me of a concern she was worried about, just because I asked her if she was alright.
 (She had a sad expression on her face.)

 I have been told that I have a positive affect on people I come in contact with.
 This makes me feel that I am fulfilling my goal maybe just maybe, I am making a difference in my part of the world.

 I like to think that people are reading my blog posts because they enjoy them or find them interesting.
-So thank you all who follow, read and enjoy my blog.
+So thank you all on Facebook who are friends or cyber friends, who follow, read and enjoy my blog.
 I do apologize that I can’t read a lot of other bloggers’ posts but I do appreciate you all and applaud your enthusiasm for writing and sharing.
 We all can make a difference.